-DUTIES OF WIC DESIGNATED BREASTFEEDING EXPERT
+DUTIES OF WIC DESIGNATED BREASTFEEDING EXPERT (DBE)

-The DBE is a Registered Dietitian (RD) or Nurse (RN or LPN) with certification as an International Board Certified Lactation Consultant (IBCLC), Certified Lactation Counselor (CLC), Certified Lactation Specialist (CLS) or Certified Lactation Educator (CLE) or completed levels 1-4 of the USDA Breastfeeding Curriculum earning the Designated Breastfeeding Expert (DBE) credential, that will provide lactation management and support services for participants of the Breastfeeding Peer Counselor Program when the client is experiencing issues which are outside the scope of practice for the paraprofessional Breastfeeding Peer Counselor.
-By October of 2025, the DBE must complete the USDA Breastfeeding Curriculum levels 1-4.
+The DBE is a Registered Dietitian (RD) or Nurse (RN or LPN) who has completed levels 1-4 of the USDA Breastfeeding Curriculum earning the Designated Breastfeeding Expert (DBE) credential, that will provide lactation management and support services for participants of the Breastfeeding Peer Counselor Program when the client is experiencing issues which are outside the scope of practice for the paraprofessional Breastfeeding Peer Counselor.
+By October of 2025, the DBE must complete the USDA Breastfeeding Curriculum levels 1-4 and state agency provided in person training.
 Effective October 2025, the DBE must be a health professional who has completed the 4 levels of USDA training and will not be required to have further breastfeeding credentials.